Doctor Tells All on Complications During Labour

 When effective, the mother may feel that her legs have become very heavy and may not be able to move them temporarily until the epidural is eventually removed at the end of labour.
 The mother will not be able to feel any urge to pass urine during labour and will need her urine to be drained by a tube (or catheter) inserted into her bladder.

-Unfortunately, despite the above measures, some mothers continue to experience severe pain in labour.
+Unfortunately, despite the above measures, some mothers continue to experience severe pain in labour, one of the risks to mother during labor.
 The anaesthetist may occasionally adjust the mix of pain medications going into the epidural catheter.
 Sometimes, the epidural anaesthesia may need to be re-inserted.
 Thankfully, delivery of the baby eventually takes the pain away!

 As labour progresses, the cervix thins out and opens up (dilates).
 Once the cervix is at least three centimetres dilated, in the presence of regular womb tightening, the cervix will continue to open up at a rate, in theory, of one centimetre per hour.
 The cervix is considered to be fully dilated at ten centimetres.